RuairidhT/product-shop-demo/README.md

 This was a good challenge that covered all the basics of an e-commerce app.
 I enjoyed working with the Fake Store API and trying to match your tech stack.
 The requirements were clear and gave me room to add some extra features.

 The trickiest part was getting the localStorage persistence to work properly with Next.js server-side rendering, but I managed to sort it out with proper hydration handling.

+## Known Issues

+Hydration issue: There may be a hydration mismatch warning in the console, but it doesn't appear when browsing the app in private/incognito mode.